thiippal/AI2D-RST/README.md

 `examples/`: Example visualisations used in this document.

+`guide/`: The annotation manual for AI2D-RST.

 `reliability/`: Scripts and data for measuring inter-annotator agreement.

-`utils/`: Various utilities and convenience functions for working with AI2D-RST.
+`utils/`: Convenience functions for working with AI2D-RST.

 ## Download the corpus